joshuamalina/joshuamalina.github.io/README.md

 # Josh Malina - Mental Health Coach

 Hi!
 I'm Josh.
 I am a mental health coach specializing in Internal Family Systems (IFS), a mindfulness teacher, and a software developer.
-I live and work in Washington D.C.

 ## About